plmercereau/tilehuria/README.md

 ## TODO

+- [ ] Lerna package to use "platyplus" packages e.g. gis etc
 - get single tile: re-download after a certain period of time?
 - get single tile: compare with the existing tile.
 If the downloaded tile is of better quality, replace the tile.
   - Set a `quality` metadata field when creating the tile (from an mbtile).
 Then if quality < 100, re-download
   - but what if we want to generate mbtiles without downloading anything more than what's already in the server?
 - upload mbtiles. see above
 - set a progress system when generating the aoi's coordinates.
+To do so:
-To do so, estimate the number of tiles from the aoi boundaries and the zoom levels
+  - [x] estimate the number of tiles from the aoi boundaries and the zoom levels
 - ?
 Are zoom levels really part of the aoi or the tile set?
 - if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
 - what png compression means?
 How does it work?
 See https://sharp.pixelplumbing.com/api-output#png